 Our thanks go to all our supporters in 2020 for their continued support and recognition of the importance of the voice of the stroke survivor.

 Expenditure was €265,501.79 (€607,193.66 in 2019).
-This decrease was mainly due to projects such as the European Life After Stroke Forum and regional conferences not happening in 2020 due to the global pandemic.
-There were also delays to the advocacy work around the Stroke Action Plan for Europe, a delay in further work to be carried out on the SSOFT advocacy, and in starting a new project around the needs and wants of stroke survivors and their carers.
+This decrease was mainly due to projects such as the European Life After Stroke Forum, regional conferences and other meetings not happening in 2020 due to the global pandemic.